aindilis/iaec/README.md

 These properties are used as input to a decision making process about which function expansions to invoke first.

 So this is just a quick overview about how IAEC works.
 More later.

+For more info in the interim, see https://github.com/aindilis/iaec-notes